Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Linkbait design

-The weight of $b_i$, $w(b_i)$, can be characterized by two factors: the number of links in $b_i$, and the flow density of $b_i$.
+where the weight of $b_i$, $w(b_i)$, can be characterized by two factors: the number of links in $b_i$, and the flow density of $b_i$.
 Note that the flow density of $b_i$, denoted by $\rho_{b_i}$, is the total number of flows in $T(b_i)$.

 We first characterize the influence of $\rho_{b_i}$ to $w(b_i)$.
-Suppose there are $M$ hosts communicating with the target area.
-Let $F(h_i)$ denote the set of flows between servers in the target area and a host $h_i$ outside the target area.
+Suppose there are $M$ IoT devices communicating with the target area.
+Let $F(h_i)$ denote the set of flows between servers in the target area and a IoT device $h_i$ outside the target area.
 Therefore, we have

-Generally speaking, linkmap obfuscation can be formulated as a \emph{Bernoulli experiment}: for any hosts, $p_a$ approaches the overall proportion of its flows obfuscated in the network, which can be illustrated by Equation \ref{Eq:possibility}.
+Generally speaking, linkmap obfuscation can be formulated as a \emph{Bernoulli experiment}: for any IoT device, $p_a$ approaches the overall proportion of its flows obfuscated in the network, which can be illustrated by \ref{Eq:possibility}.
 Hence, higher flow density of a bait link $\rho_{b_i}$ corresponds to a higher $p_a$.
-As a result, increasing flow density of bait links leads to a larger amount of bots obfuscated by Linkbait.
+As a result, increasing flow density of bait links leads to a larger amount of compromised IoT devices obfuscated by Linkbait.

-However, $n_{b_i}$ should not be too large for the following reasons.
-Linkbait utilizes existing links in the target area to construct bait links, but such link reuse is resource-constrained.
-The smaller the target area is, the more difficult to find sufficient links to meet the requirement of $\rho_{b_i}$.
-Hence, $n_{b_i}$ should be kept small to ensure that bait links can be flexibly implemented in networks of different size.

-As a result, the weight $w(b_i)$ of a bait link $b_i$ should consider both $\rho_{b_i}$ and $n_{b_i}$, which can be described as follows.
+{\textbf{Grouping algorithm:}} Since the weight set cover problem is a well-known NP-hard problem \cite{b34}, the formulated link grouping problem is a NP-hard problem.
+In this paper, we propose a greedy link grouping algorithm to solve the problem.